bigcommerce/dev-docs/docs/stencil-docs/reference-docs/handlebars-helpers-reference.md

 {{pluck limit collection path}}
 ```

 Retrieves corresponding values from some or all elements in a collection using specified search key(s).
-Returns retrieved values in an array of comma-separated strings.
+Returns retrieved values in an array when values are nested or returns values as strings if used alone.

 #### Parameters